department-of-veterans-affairs/vets.gov-content-style-guide/site-navigation.md

 # Site Navigation (Language and Conventions)

-## Blue Cards
-These appear on the home page and section landing pages.
-The title of each card should be headline capped.

 ## Bread Crumbs
 This IA element shows the Veteran the path to the current page or where the page lives in the IA (not all pages follow a path).
 Bread crumb text should be headline capped.